 Recent studies suggest that within A. thaliana considerable natural variation exists concerning the extent of the thermal response.
-This intraspecific variation will be exploited to identify the key molecular components involved in temperature sensing during short-term acquired thermotolerance using an unbiased genome mapping approach that takes advantage of the available Arabidopsis genetic resources.
+In this project, we make use of this intraspecific variation to identify novel regulators of the heat shock response by using an unbiased genome mapping approach that takes advantage of the available Arabidopsis genetic resources.
 Recently, the genomes of more than 1000 A. thaliana accessions have been sequenced and made publically available by the 1001 Genomes Consortium.
-This large collection of accessions entirely spanning A. thaliana’s natural geographic range provides an excellent resource for studying the genetic basis of acquired thermotolerance using genome-wide association mapping (GWAS).
-Currently, we are investigating a suite of temperature-responsive plant traits using a broad array of different methods comprising molecular, analytical as well as more classical plant physiological techniques in order to identify those that are best-suited for the large-scale phenotyping required by GWAS.
-This will be followed by the actual screening.
-This project is performed in close collaboration with Prof. Arthur Korte [link] from the Centre for Computational and Theoretical Biology (CCTB).
+This large collection of accessions spanning A. thaliana’s natural geographic range serves us as an excellent resource for studying the genetic basis of acquired thermotolerance using genome-wide association studies (GWAS).
+This project is performed in close collaboration with the Korte Group at the University’s Centre for Computational and Theoretical Biology (CCTB).

 Upon moderate heat stress, Arabidopsis seedlings display a growth response syndrome summarised as thermomorphogenesis, which results in an increased leaf cooling capacity.

 In this project, we aim at the identification of molecular regulators that are involved in the early signalling underlying thermomorphogenic growth responses using warm temperature-induced hypocotyl elongation as a model response.